pdsinterop/conventions/notepad.md

 </notepad.ttl#line0> pim:next </notepad.ttl#this> .
 ```

-To add a line to the notepad, for instance 'first line', first update the content of the first line, by replacing
+To add a line to the notepad, for instance 'Alfa', first update the content of the first line, by replacing

 ```turtle
 </notepad.ttl#line0> dc:content "" .